kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 3. On the Secure Score page, **review your current overall secure score**.

 > ⭐ Notice: <br>
-> Your score is shown as a percentage value, but you can also see the number of points which the score is being calculated based on.
+> Your score is shown as a percentage value, but you can also see the number of points on which the score is being calculated based on.
 See the following example:
 >
 > ![Overall Secure Score](../Images/asc-dashboard-score.gif?raw=true)
 >